foxdog-studios/conf/README.rst

 Prints configuration values from a JSON file to the stdout.
 Useful within shell scripts that require values from a configuration file.

+conf is licensed under the Apache License, Version 2.0.
+See $REPO/LICENSE.txt for more information.

 Installation
 ------------